Glossary of frequently used terms

 What is TECENTRIQ?

-A type of skin cancer called melanoma.
+Adults with a type of skin cancer called melanoma.
 TECENTRIQ may be used with the medicines cobimetinib and vemurafenib when your melanoma:

 • has spread to other parts of the body or cannot be removed by surgery, and